suyashshenoi/codepair/README.md

 - **Workspace**: A space where users can invite others and collaboratively edit documents
 - **Sharing Document**: Share documents with external parties by setting permissions and expiration time
-- **Yorkie Intelligence**: AI intelligence available within the collaborative editing editor
+- **Artificial Intelligence**: AI intelligence available within the collaborative editing editor

 ## Packages

-This repository contains multiple packages/modules that make up our project.
+This repository contains multiple packages/modules that make up the project.
 Each package/module is contained in its own directory within this repository.

-- **Frontend**: Contains the frontend code of our application.
+- **Frontend**: Contains the frontend code of the application.
 Please refer to [frontend/README.md](frontend/README.md) for detailed information on setting up and running the frontend.
-- **Backend**: Contains the backend code of our application.
+- **Backend**: Contains the backend code of the application.
 Please refer to [backend/README.md](backend/README.md) for detailed information on setting up and running the backend.

 ## Getting Started with Development